MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 ## Send Azure services log data to Logz.io

-Next you will learn how to send logs from your Azure resources to Logz.io.
+Next you'll learn how to send logs from your Azure resources to Logz.io.

 ### Deploy the template

 The first step is to deploy the Logz.io - Azure integration template.
-The integration is based on a ready-made Azure deployment template that sets up all the necessary building blocks of the pipeline — an Event Hub namespace, an Event Hub, 2 storage blobs, and all the correct permissions and connections required.
+The integration is based on a ready-made Azure deployment template that sets up all the necessary building blocks of the pipeline.
+The template creates an Event Hub namespace, an Event Hub, two storage blobs, and all the correct permissions and connections required.
 The resources set up by the automated deployment can collect data for a single Azure region and ship that data to Logz.io.

 Find the **Deploy to Azure** button displayed in the [first step of the repo’s readme](https://github.com/logzio/logzio-azure-serverless).